A Parametric Model for Self-Interacting Dark Matter Halos: A universal density profile

 where $C$ is constant that can be calibrated with N-body simulations~\cite{Koda11013097,Essig:2018pzq,Nishikawa:2019lsc,Yang:2022zkd}, and we fix $C=0.75$.
 For the BM2 halo we consider, $t_c\approx28.7~{\rm Gyr}$ for $\sigma_{\rm eff}=7.1~\rm cm^2/g$~\cite{Yang220503392}.

-Figure~\ref{fig:fitrho} shows the simulated density profile of the BM2 halo at $t/t_{c} =0,\,0.09,\,0.18,\,0.25$ $0.50$ and $1$ (dashed-red), as well as the one fitted using the density profile in eq.~(\ref{eq:cnfw}) (solid-blue).
+Figure~\ref{fig:fitrho} shows the simulated density profile of the BM2 halo at $t/t_{c} =0,\,0.09,\,0.18,\,0.25,$ $0.50,$ and $1$ ($\sigma_{\rm eff}/m=7.1~{\rm cm^2/g}$, dashed-red), as well as the one fitted using the density profile in eq.~(\ref{eq:cnfw}) (solid-blue).
 Our fit is performed over the entire range, upper to the virial radius, and the agreement is very good.
 Even at $t/t_c=1$, the agreement is within $10\%$.
 While introducing additional parameters could further improve the fit, we prioritize simplicity over sub-$10\%$ accuracy in our approach.

-We further fit the density profile of the simulated BM2 halo at successive time intervals of $0.2~{\rm Gyr}$, and obtain the evolution trajectories for $r_s$, $\rho_s$ and $r_c$ in eq.~(\ref{eq:cnfw}) over the dimensionless time variable $\tilde{t}= t/t_c$.
+We further fit the density profile of the simulated BM2 halo at successive time intervals of $0.2~{\rm Gyr}$, and obtain the evolution trajectories for $r_s$, $\rho_s$ and $r_c$ in eq.~(\ref{eq:cnfw}) over the dimensionless time variable $\tau\equiv t/t_c$.
 They can be expressed as the following functions

 where the subscript $``0"$ denotes the corresponding value of the initial NFW profile.
-To enforce $\rho_s/\rho_{s,0}=1$ and $r_s/r_{s,0}=1$ at $\tilde{t}=0$, we have chosen a term of $\alpha - (1-\alpha) (\ln 0.001)^{-1} \ln \left( \tilde{t} + 0.001 \right)$ and $\alpha$ is the fitting parameter.
-The numerical factor $0.001$ inside the logarithm is introduced to avoid singularity at $\tilde{t}=0$.
-Although $t_c$ may vary slightly with a different calibration of $C$, the functional forms in eq. (\ref{eq:m0}), including the coefficients, are robust to this variation.
-Thus, our SIDM density described in eqs. (\ref{eq:cnfw}) and (\ref{eq:m0}) is highly universal.
+To enforce $\rho_s/\rho_{s,0}=1$ and $r_s/r_{s,0}=1$ at $\tau=0$, we have chosen a term of $\alpha + (1-\alpha) (\ln 0.001)^{-1} \ln \left( \tau + 0.001 \right)$ and $\alpha$ is the fitting parameter.
+The numerical factor $0.001$ inside the logarithm is introduced to avoid singularity at $\tau=0$.
+Although $t_c$ may vary slightly with a different calibration of $C$, the functional forms in eq.~(\ref{eq:m0}), including the coefficients, are robust to this variation.
+For the choice of terms in the fitting functions, we did it through trial and error with the assumption that the three halo parameters can be expressed in terms of polynomials of the normalized time, aside from the logarithmic term.
+We had included more terms with different powers of time, and then dropped those with small coefficients before performing the final fit.
+In this way, we achieve a balance between accuracy and simplicity of the fitting functions.